 These courses will be determined in consultation with the presiding elder (district superintendent) in consideration of the deacon's ministry setting.
-Failure to complete these additional courses within seven years will result in the elder being placed on inactive status until the courses are completed.
+Failure to complete these additional courses within seven years will result in the deacon being placed on inactive status until the courses are completed.

 - 4. Elders Educational Requirements.
 For deacons who wish to pursue elder's orders, a minimum of ten additional courses (beyond the ten already taken for ordination as deacon) will be required. - a.
-In addition to all courses required for the office of deacon, courses in the following six courses will be required prior to ordination as an elder. - History of Christianity through the Reformation - History of Christianity, Reformation to the present - Church Finance and Administration (if not already taken) - Systematic Theology - One elective course in Old Testament - One elective course in New Testament - b.
+In addition to all courses required for the office of deacon, courses in the following six courses will be required prior to ordination as an elder. - History of Christianity through the Reformation - History of Christianity, Reformation to the present - Church Finance and Administration (if not already taken) - Systematic Theology - One elective course in Old Testament - One elective course in New Testament b.
 Following ordination as an elder, courses in additional four areas will be required to complete the educational requirements.
-These courses may be chosen from among the following areas: - A Theology Elective - Mission and Church Renewal - Media and Modern Applications - Advanced Preaching - Spiritual Formation - Philosophy of Religion - c.
-Failure to complete these additional courses within seven years will result in the elder being placed on inactive status until the courses are completed. - 5.
-The Transitional Commission on Higher Education and Ministry will determine whether courses at a given institution meet the requirements listed in this paragraph.
-Each annual conference board of ministry shall certify that the courses taken by a person correspond sufficiently to these areas. - ¶ 408.
+These courses may be chosen from among the following areas:

+- A Theology Elective

+- Mission and Church Renewal

+- Media and Modern Applications

+- Advanced Preaching

+- Spiritual Formation

+- Philosophy of Religion

+- c.
+Failure to complete these additional courses within seven years will result in the elder being placed on inactive status until the courses are completed.

+- 5. The Transitional Commission on Higher Education and Ministry will determine whether courses at a given institution meet the requirements listed in this paragraph.
+Each annual conference board of ministry shall certify that the courses taken by a person correspond sufficiently to these areas.

+\ required for deacons pastoring a local church/ planning to pursue elder's orders

+- ¶ 408.
 HISTORIC QUESTIONS.
-In addition to whatever other questions may be asked, persons seeking ordination as deacon shall be evaluated during their interview by the annual conference board of ministry or equivalent based upon their answers related to the following historic questions first asked about those desiring to be "traveling preachers":
+In addition to whatever other questions may be asked, persons seeking ordination as deacon shall be evaluated during their interview by the annual conference board of ministry or equivalent based upon their answers related to the following historic questions first asked about those desiring to be "traveling preachers": - "(1) Do they know God as pardoning God?

-^{} required for deacons pastoring a local church/ planning to pursue elder's orders

-- "(1) Do they know God as pardoning God?
 Have they the love of God abiding in them?
 Do they desire nothing but God?
 Are they holy in all manner of conversation? - (2) Have they gifts, as well as evidence of God's grace, for the work?
 Have they a clear, sound understanding; a right judgment in the things of God; a just conception of salvation by faith?
 Do they speak justly, readily, clearly? - (3) Have they fruit?
 Have any been truly convinced of sin and converted to God, and are believers edified by their service? - As long as these marks occur in them, we believe that they are called of God to serve.
 These we receive as sufficient proof that they are moved by the Holy Spirit."